36 Leverage Trading Tips to Protect Your Capital

 Make your own research and make your own decisions.
 Once you start trusting your guts your results will improve significantly.

-This part of the guide is dedicated to those of you who already have experience in leveraged investing and want to know how to improve your result by changing some of your habits and learning some new tricks.
+This part of the guide is for traders who already have leverage experience and want to improve their results by tightening habits and upgrading how they use margin.
 These are more advanced leverage trading tips so take your time and read each tip carefully before moving on.

 Calculate your required margin